Zeppelin L 30: Construction

-Zeppelin LZ 62 was the prototype of the Zeppelin R Class, the so-called Grosskampftyps (dubbed "Super-Zeppelin" by the English).
+Zeppelin LZ 62 was the prototype of the Zeppelin R Class, the so-called Großkampftyps (dubbed "Super-Zeppelin" by the English).
 Unlike the P and Q Class of Zeppelins which had been in use at the outbreak of war, the R Class was an entirely new design, developed in April 1915 by Dr. Arnstein.
 Drawing on experiences from the early months of WWI and requests from the German Imperial Navy, Arnstein developed a new form of Zeppelin construction.

 The Zeppelin R Class represented a considerable improvement over the previous 22 P Class and 12 Q Class Zeppelins.
 It was the largest development of the Zeppelin airship during the war.
-With a length of 198 m (cf. 178.5 m for the Q Class), a max. diameter of 24 m (cf. Q Class 18.7 m), and a gas volume of 55,000 m³ (later 55,200 m³; cf. Q Class 35,800 m³) spread over 19 gas cells, the performance increased from 96 km/h to 103 km/h, the range (at 80 km/h) from 5,000 to 7,500 km, max. altitude from 3,900 to 5,300 m, and the potential cargo weight from 15,900 to 28,000 (later also 32,500 kg).
-The R Class was also notable for being the first series with side gondolas, L 30 being the first to be constructed with them, an invention introduced by the Scütte-Lanz SL 2 airship in 1914.
+With a length of 198m (cf. 178.5m for the Q Class), a max. diameter of 24m (cf. Q Class 18.7m), and a gas volume of 55,000m3 (later 55,200m3; cf. Q Class 35,800m3) spread over 19 gas cells, the performance increased from 96km/h to 103km/h, the range (at 80km/h) from 5,000 to 7,500km, max. altitude from 3,900 to 5,300m, and the potential cargo weight from 15,900 to 28,000 (later also 32,500kg).
+The R Class was also notable for being the first series with side gondolas, L 30 being the first to be constructed with them, an invention introduced by the Schütte-Lanz SL 2 airship in 1914.

-The entire surface of the gondolas was painted gray, with no bare aluminium (silver color was introduced LZ 126).
+The entire surface of the gondolas was painted gray, with no bare aluminum (silver color was introduced LZ 126).

-The airship had 6 engines divided between 4 gondolas with 6 Lorenzen wood-air propellers with a diameter of 5.5 m and a pitch of 3.65 m.
+The airship had 6 engines divided between 4 gondolas with 6 Lorenzen wood-air propellers with a diameter of 5.5m and a pitch of 3.65m.
 The propellers were located at the rear of the front driver nacelle gondola, at the side gondolas, at the rear of the rear 3 engine gondola and on the two booms.
 Fuels included 780 liters of oil and 15,828 liters of fuels, housed in 54 discharge gas cylinders, 14 of which were special case gasoline drums.
 The drop gas barrels were mounted so that gravity could supply fuel to the engines up to an inclination of 30°.